gayanandpatel/QuickTask/README.md

 # QuickTask
-A modern task management application with analytics-driven insights.
+A robust task management application featuring a Node.js/Express backend, React frontend, and a dedicated Python microservice for data analytics.
+This project demonstrates a microservices architecture with authentication, CRUD operations, and data visualization.

 ---